 Horseracing is a risky business.
 You don't want to "bet the farm" on a horse that may never lift a foot.
 Partnerships allow you to experience all the joys and excitement of racehorse ownership without the risk of 100% ownership and without the hassle of day-to-day management.

-The horses we purchase will range in price from $25,000 to $250,000.
-Claiming partnerships will typically have a budget of up to $50,000.
-Our yearling and two-year-old partnerships will vary between $50,000 and $250,000.
+The horses we purchase will range in price from $25,000 to $200,000.
+Claiming partnerships will typically have a budget of up to $10-50,000.
 We hope to get the best talent we can afford, and run our horses at the highest possible levels.

 ZRS offers two partnership options to better suit your preferences.
 Most of our partnerships operate under the Standard Model, in which partners pay their share of the horse’s price and ongoing expenses.
 Partners receive their share of race earnings.
 The Standard Partnership Model requires a minimum participation rate of 3%.

 The second is the Zero Expense Model, in which partners pay their share of the horse’s price plus a one-time administrative/bookeeping cost of 10%.
 The trainer will pay for all expenses while retaining a larger portion of the earning.
 The Zero Expense Model requires a minimum participation rate of 5%.
 This model applies to only a limited amount of our claiming partnerships.

 Mike Piazza makes the final decision as to which horses will become part of our stable.
 He does this with the assistance of the trainer, and bloodstock agent.